 In terms of learning outcomes, students completing the Criminal Justice major will be able to:

-- Apply criminological theories to concrete situations
+- Apply criminological theories to concrete situations;

-- Analyze and interpret social science data
+- Analyze and interpret social science data;

-- Formulate ethical responses to professional situations
+- Formulate ethical responses to professional situations; and

-- Critique how issues of power and inequalities in the U.S. impact criminal justice outcomes
+- Critique how issues of power and inequalities in the U.S. impact criminal justice outcomes.

 The major consists of 7 courses (28 credits) of required “core” courses and the selection of 4 elective courses (16 credits) for a total of 44 credits.